ndierckx/NOVOPlasty/README.md

 For the moment NOVOPlasty only supports whole genome Illumina paired-end reads as input.

 **Last updates: 03/03/17 version 2.5.2**
-- Removed two bugs that caused mistakes in the merging of the contigs ** 01/03/17**
+- Removed two bugs that caused mistakes in the merging of the contigs.
+** 01/03/17**
 - Seed retrieval has been updated (works on lower coverage now).
 - A bug is resolved that made seed files of one line terminating the assembly.